 Dairy alternatives are in the spotlight.
-Never have choices been so plentiful, so appealing, so… intimidating.
+Never have choices been so plentiful, so appealing, so … intimidating.
 Picking up milk used to mean deciding between a quart and a gallon.
-Now, it requires a deep understanding of the difference between tree nuts and groundnuts, the risks of genetically modified soy, and the various benefits of oat milk — that is, if your store has the wildly popular beverage in stock.
+Now, it requires a deep understanding of the difference between tree nuts and groundnuts, the risks of genetically modified soy and the various benefits of oat milk — that is, if your store has the wildly popular beverage in stock.

-Around 50 percent of Americans surveyed by agricultural brand Cargill say they swill alternative milks — a market that is estimated to reach $35.06 billion by 2024, as brands begin to produce a wider variety of beverages and more Americans go dairy-free.
+Around 50 percent of Americans surveyed by agricultural brand Cargill say they swill alternative kinds of milk — a market that is estimated to reach $35.06 billion by 2024, as brands begin to produce a wider variety of beverages and more Americans go dairy-free.
 It is option overload, but according to registered dietician Maya Feller, making a decision is not as hard as you might think.
 The drinks do have different nutritional qualities — some are higher in protein, while others are fortified with certain vitamins — but all it takes to make a healthy choice is a quick glance at the ingredient list.

 “I generally tell my patients to look for a plain, unsweetened alternative that’s free from lab-made fats, hydrogenated fats, dyes, carrageenan, artificial stabilizers and preservatives,” says Feller.
 If there is anything that sounds unfamiliar or particularly scientific, you might want to choose another option.
 If you are concerned with getting the same vitamins and minerals you would get from dairy milk, look for an alternative that is fortified with vitamin B12 and calcium.

-“I like to remind my patients to think about why they are choosing any food or beverage,” says Fuller.
+“I like to remind my patients to think about why they are choosing any food or beverage,” says Feller.
 “Whether it’s because of an intolerance or a personal choice, it’s still important to be an informed consumer and make the choice that best supports your health as well as your individual desires.”

 Below, our guide to the alternative milk aisle.

 Almond milk is the most common dairy alternative — for good reason.
 Americans consumed roughly $1 billion worth of almond milk in 2018, compared a soy milk market of only $230 million.
 The blend is creamy, fairly neutral in flavor, and low in calories (most brands clock in at 40 calories per serving) and fat.
 Just reach for a version made without too many fillers and emulsifiers, such as carrageenan, which some believe can cause digestive issues like irritable bowel syndrome.
 Then, look for almonds at the top of an ingredients list.
-“There was a review in the Journal of Food Science and Technology, in 2017, that found that some almond milks didn’t actually contain as many almonds as the consumer thought,” says Feller.
+“There was a review in the Journal of Food Science and Technology, in 2017, that found that some almond milk didn’t actually contain as many almonds as the consumer thought,” says Feller.
 If you are drinking it for the nut’s vitamins and minerals, including vitamin E, you might be better blending up your own at home.

 2018’s alterna-milk darling, oat milk is so popular that Oatly, the most popular producer, had to ration its supply.
 The thick beverage holds its own in cappuccinos and lattes better than other alternatives, and is relatively healthy, says Feller.
 “Oat milk may have some cholesterol-lowering effects that can be attributed to beta-glucans, and you’ll also get a bit of protein.”
 It is also free from common allergens such as nuts and soy.